- Learn to dance like a local in Argentina's capital

-Day 2: Buenos Aires City Tour, Dinner, and Tango Show
+Day 2: Buenos Aires Walking Tour & Tango Lesson

 Day 3: Buenos Aires to Ushuaia

-Day 5: Tierra del Fuego National Park - Trekking and Canoeing
+Day 5: Trekking & Canoeing in Tierra del Fuego

-You'll depart from your hotel by minibus for the short ride to the entrance of Ushuaia National Park.
-Then it's a seven km hike on a coastal path that follows the Beagle Channel.
-You'll have prime views of the channel along the way, but you'll also get to enjoy the diverse flora and fauna of the area.
-You'll also pass by traces of ancient settlements once occupied by the Yámana indigenous people.
+You'll depart from your hotel by minibus for the short ride to the entrance of the park.
+Then it's a 4.3 mile (7 km) hike on a coastal path that follows the Beagle Channel.
+You'll have prime views of the channel along the way, and you'll get to enjoy the diverse flora and fauna of the area.
+You'll also pass remnants of ancient settlements once occupied by the Yámana indigenous people.

-After a brisk three-hour trek, you'll reach Lago Roca where you can relax and enjoy a hot lunch.
-Then it's time to start the canoe ride down the Lapataia River.
-This waterway leads to your ultimate destination, Lapataia Bay.
+After this brisk three-hour trek, you'll reach Lago Roca for a hot lunch.
+Then it's time to start the canoe ride down the Lapataia River, which leads to Lapataia Bay, your ultimate destination.
 Located in the Beagle Channel, Lapataia Bay sits at the end of the Pan-American Highway, which starts all the way up in Alaska and crosses the entire American continent.

 Day 7: Perito Moreno Full-Day Tour